Make-Magazine/makehub/wp-content/themes/buddyboss-theme/readme.txt

 4. Upload the file 'buddyboss-theme-child.zip'

 == Changelog ==

+= 2.2.1.2 =
+* Updater - Handled updater critical issue with the logic

 = 2.2.1.1 =
 * Updater - Handled updater critical issue with the logic